Sanchit170054/Completed_Projects/README.md

 Bank Account Manger using python: -
 This project is implemented using OOPs concept in python language.
 Here I introduce the three class in which each class has its own role.
 This program is basically a command line interaction for the bank account manipulations.

+Project 14: -
+This project is based on statistical analysis of the data and it is implemented using python and R language.
+This project help us to find the relation between the player’s gaming time and their break time during their playing interval based on the provided data.